Guide to gigabit broadband

 What is gigabit broadband?

 Gigabit broadband refers to speeds of 1Gbps (one gigabit per second) or faster.
 A gigabit is equivalent to 1,000Mbps (one thousand megabits per second) and is, to put it simply, very fast indeed.
-To give those numbers a bit of context, Ofcom says the UK's average broadband speed is 64Mbps.
+To give those numbers a bit of context, Ofcom says the UK's average broadband speed is 80Mbps.

 These gigabit speeds are delivered using a technology called fibre to the premises (FTTP).
 This is when fibre cables are used for every part of the journey between the telephone exchange and your home.
-You may well already fibre broadband at home but this is likely to be either fibre to the cabinet (FTTC), which still uses traditional copper telephone wires in places, or Virgin Media's coaxial cables.
+You may well already have fibre broadband at home but this is likely to be either fibre to the cabinet (FTTC), which still uses traditional copper telephone wires in places, or Virgin Media's coaxial cables.

 As well as the extremely fast download speeds we've already mentioned, gigabit internet also means fast upload speeds.
 Some gigabit broadband packages are symmetrical – the upload and download speeds are the same.

 Good upload speeds are vital for gaming online and are only going to get more important.
 With more of us working from home, the demand for high quality video calls and the need to upload large files increases all the time.

 What can I do with gigabit internet?